-The M.A.T. program is intended primarily for those who are teaching, or intend to teach, at the secondary school level.
+The M.A.T. program in Italian is intended primarily for those who are teaching, or intend to teach, at the secondary school level.
 The program emphasizes language, literature, and culture.

 Candidates for the M.A.T. must satisfactorily complete ten term courses (30 credits), including the completion of a teaching portfolio.